World Beers in your Local

 Go on, admit it, you thought it was Spanish!
 Well, you’re half right.
 The truth is that around 1890, a group of Spaniards opened the first brewery in Southeast Asia.
 The brewery produced a range of beers and products under the name ‘San Miguel’.
 In the 1950s the company expanded across the world, firstly into Spain and Europe and then into Africa.

 A very popular beer, the brand is still widely drank and one of our best sellers.
 A gorgeous golden brown with a good frothy head, San Miguel also has a strong malty aroma that leads to a crisp finish and some bitterness.
-A highly rated beer, worthy of its popular status.
+It’s so popular infact that San Miguel won the inaugural Trust Inn’s Beer World Cup in 2019, by beating Guinness in the final!
+A highly rated beer, worthy of its popular status, San Miguel is a stalwart behind most bars.

 As we said, there’s a reason why these beers appear to be everywhere; they are popular, and with good reason.
 Think of it like this.
 Why do you see so many guitarists in bands using the same model Fenders or Gibson guitars?
 It’s because they are workhorses and do what they set out to do.
 The same can be said about beer.

+Thank you for reading our blog.
 If you’re interested in finding out more about alcoholic beverages, then please read our blog post about constructing a Wine List.
+Or see more of out blog articles here.